Coronavirus survivors may carry 'superhero' antibodies and hope they can help others | CBC News

 Coronavirus survivors may carry 'superhero' antibodies and hope they can help others

-Trials are under way to harness to protective powers of antibodies that might benefit patients with COVID-19
+Trials underway to harness protective powers of antibodies that might benefit patients with COVID-19

 Julie Thaler throws a homemade yellow cape stenciled with the words Survivor Corps over her shoulders before striding, nearly skipping, into the New York Blood Center.